PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-09 11:48:46
+Last updated: 2024-04-09 11:49:20
-Random Quote: Kids, I'm going to tell you an incredible story, the story of how I met your mother. - Ted Mosby
+Random Quote: I don't know anything about norse gods, but I do know how to bring the thunder. - Thor